cryptomator/cryptomator.github.io/content/open-source.en.md

 And maybe the old saying comes to your mind: Trust, but verify.

-## Trust, but verify – especially if you want to encrypt sensitive data in the cloud {#trust-but-verify}
+## Trust, but Verify – Especially if You Want to Encrypt Sensitive Data in the Cloud {#trust-but-verify}

 And it's exactly this advantage of verification that open source software offers you when you want to encrypt your cloud storage (such as Dropbox).